Alberto23B/CA_appointment_planner/README.md

 ## Dev Goals
 - Accomplish main CodeAcademy goals
 - Use React hooks and props to pass data
-- Add functionality and validations regarding how the app stores the data
+- Add functionality and validations regarding how the user insert data
+- Avoid duplicates
 - Keep track of changes with Git
 - Deploy using Vercel